adeelFeroz77/odin-recipes/README.md

-This project demonstrate the basic of HTML
+This project demonstrates the basic of HTML